stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 ### Challenges in Distribution

 The pace at which we distribute funds is often perceived as slow.
 However, this is not from a lack of willingness but rather the challenge of finding the right talent for the tasks.
-Nonetheless, we are actively funding projects at this moment, focusing on enhancements in XR, introducing morph target capabilities for 3D models, and updating the bindings for the Assimp 3D importer to Silk.NET.
+Nonetheless, we are actively funding projects at this moment, focusing on enhancements in XR, introducing [morph target capabilities for 3D models](https://github.com/stride3d/stride/pull/2136) (aka Blendshapes), and updating the bindings for the Assimp 3D importer to Silk.NET.

 ### Call for Skilled Developers

 We are actively seeking skilled developers with experience in C#, the .NET ecosystem, mobile, XR, rendering, and game development.
 If you have these skills or know someone who does, we encourage you to get involved.
-There are opportunities to contribute to critical areas of Stride's development, supported by available funds.
+There are [opportunities to contribute](https://opencollective.com/stride3d/projects) to critical areas of Stride's development, supported by available funds.

 ### Join Us on This Journey